-If you need mulch for large portions of your yard, you should buy in bulk.
+If you need mulch for large portions of your yard, you should buy it in bulk.
 The cost of bulk deliveries can range from $15 to $65 per cubic yard.
 Of course, the more you buy, the lower the cost per cubic yard.

-This chart shows average prices of one cubic yard of each type of mulch, according to data from HomeAdvisor.com.
+This chart shows the average prices of one cubic yard of each type of mulch, according to data from HomeAdvisor.com.

 |Cost of 1 Cubic Yard|